JamesMatchett/James-Helps-Friends-Code/README.md

 Or even if you have general "how to get into coding" or tech support problems I'm ehre to help, just send in an issue.

+Should I make an automated web client for these?
+Im thinking about it